As a child, what did you want to do when you grew up?

 Which actor would you like to see playing Drayco?

-The 1970s French actor Alain Delon and Greek singer Sakis Rouvas had a bit of the look down in their prime, but more current actors who also have the look are Ian Somerhalder, Colin O'Donoghue, or Hugh Jackman.
-Most would have to wear lifts and/or blue contacts....
+The 1970s French actor Alain Delon and Greek singer Sakis Rouvas had a bit of the look down in their prime (Drayco has Navajo genes on his father's side), but more current actors who also have the look are Ian Somerhalder, Colin O'Donoghue, or Hugh Jackman.
+Most would have to wear lifts to get them to Drayco's 6'4" height and also blue contacts.

 What is your daily writing routine?